 With that in mind, I am copying and pasting the study notes here, for anyone who wants them.
-We are just starting Galatians and a new study will come out every 2 weeks approximately.
-In the coming months, we are covering GOEATPOPCORN.
-G-is for Galatians.
+We are just starting Ephesians and a new study will come out every 2 weeks approximately.
+In the coming months, we are covering GoEatPopCorn series.

 Feel free to pass it on.
 You can follow along and not miss a beat by subscribing to the blog or the Facebook page, links in sidebar.
 Comments and questions welcomed.